-The Designing for Children Guide was created by 70+ heroes – designers, psychologists, neuroscientists, health care specialists, educators, and children’s rights experts – during Talkoot, a 48-hour collaborative event.
+The Designing for Children Guide has been created by 70+ heroes – designers, psychologists, neuroscientists, health care specialists, educators, and children’s rights experts – during Talkoot, a 48-hour collaborative event.

 “We let our Play Design master students familiarize themselves with the D4CR guide, as a part of a course in child-centred design for play.”

 “At Bringing Technology Education, our education team and curriculum designers have been using the key principles 1.3 to guide the development of our content”